-What these levels basically determine is the types of investments made.
-To put it simple, (because I need this to be simple) the more aggressive you get, the more serious types of investments you’ll be making and with larger companies.
+What these levels basically determine are the types of investments made.
+To put it simply, (because I need this to be simple) the more aggressive you get, the more serious types of investments you’ll be making and with larger companies.

 Here’s what mine looks like so far:

 It might seem disheartening to learn that after almost 40 years of investing, I would only be at $154,902.

 This is why some people suggest not even bothering with a small investment app like Acorns.

 However, if you take a moment to calculate what would happen if I just saved $50 per month, this is actually a significant growth.

 - Saving $50 per month for 40 years: $24,000

 - Investing $50 per month with Acorns: $154,902

 Using Acorns I make a profit of $130,902!!

 If you are new to investing and you are ready to sign up for Acorns, here are a few tips I have to offer: